 Artifacts such as mirrors, cosmetic containers, and jewelry can provide insights into ancient beauty standards, including preferred aesthetic qualities, grooming habits, and social status.
 For example, the materials used in cosmetics and grooming tools can reveal patterns of trade and exchange, while depictions of beauty in art and literature can offer clues about societal values and gender roles.

-Q3: How have beauty ideals evolved over time?
+Q3: How have beauty ideals advanced over time?

 Q4: What role did beauty play in ancient societies?